 Undertaking a project in the workplace can be somewhat daunting, leaving you wondering where to start.
 This introductory workshop examines three fundamental elements of successful project management - planning, organising and control and gives hints and tips on how to get your project started.

 Finding the style of management that suits you and your team can be challenging and so this workshop will give you the tools that enhance your current management and leadership qualities.

 Being able to communicate effectively with those around us is vital to our success.
 However, at times, we can all find this challenging, causing certain key relationships to break down.
 This workshop looks at the different ways that we can communicate with people to ensure a productive, harmonious and trusting working relationship.

 Sometimes we attend meetings and find ourselves wondering why we are there or why it has taken nearly one hour to go over one point.
 Planning and running an effective meeting does require a certain set of skills and techniques which will be discussed during this workshop.

 Negotiation is not only used for business purposes, it is something we do all the time.
 For example, we use it in our social lives perhaps when agreeing a time to meet.
 Sometimes negotiation is seen as a means to benefit ourselves rather than both parties and is therefore open to misuse.
 This workshop looks at the process of successful negotiation and how to achieve a win/win situation.

-If there is a topic you feel is not covered, email email@example.com for our trainers to review.
+If there is a topic you require further information on, please email firstname.lastname@example.org.